EricHogue/guard-behat/README.md

 ## Installation

-Add this line to your application's Gemfile:

-Make sure that you have PHP and Behat installed on you machine.
-Then you can install guard-behat.
+guard-behat has not been pushed on RubyGems yet.
+If you want to try it, clone the repository, build the gem and install it.

+	git clone git://github.com/EricHogue/guard-behat.git
+	cd guard-behat
-    gem 'guard-behat'
+	gem build guard-behat.gemspec

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install guard-behat
+	gem install guard-behat-0.0.1.gem

 ## Usage